jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where Spotlight threw the error "Cannot assign a default value" after upgrading to 12.4 | SOSSE-8233 Corrected a problem where the client process was terminated due to an unhandled exception. | SOSSE-8068 Corrected a problem where the "Fragmentation by Index" procedure was executed when the drilldown was first visited. | SOSSE-7999
+Corrected a problem where Spotlight asked for confirmation when applying a template to a connection but there were no changes in the template.  | SOSSE-7655

 {% include links.html %}